 Parents provided understanding of non-traditional students

-The challenges faced by non-traditional medical students are not new to Dr. Adrienne Dolberry, OUM basic science instructor and academic adviser.
+The challenges faced by non-traditional medical students are not new to Dr. Adrienne Dolberry, OUM basic science instructor and academic advisor.
 She began witnessing those challenges close to home when she was growing up in Philadelphia.
 Her parents both made significant career changes when she was a teenager.
 Her mother, originally a payroll clerk, decided to become a Licensed Practical Nurse (LPN).
 Her father went back to college to earn his degree while he was a firefighter.

 “My parents were an inspiration to me in terms of working with adult learners,” she says.
 “My mother would wake up at 4:00 am almost every day to review her notes for LPN school.
 My father and I graduated from college the same year.
 Adult learners have so many important responsibilities to juggle, along with their studies.
 My parents showed me the sacrifice required to realize both career and personal goals.”